By PC Muñoz

 Assured, he nodded and tilted his ear towards me as I replied.
 Then he said “You’re also Asian, Native American...something like that, though you don’t look it.”

 Not sure if my jaw actually dropped but I’m sure my body performed some sort of involuntary demonstration of flabbergast.
 I am a multiracial person with indigenous, Asian-Pacific Islander roots from my father’s side, but mostly (and understandably), I present to people as Latino or just ethnically ambiguous.
-To have someone I’d admired for decades quickly identify not only my gifts/vocation but also the specific parts of my background that literally no one ever guesses was enough to freak me out.
+To have someone —let alone this musical giant— identify my occupation and family background via the sound of my voice was, to say the least, a trip.
 I looked at him and told him he was correct, again.
 He sighed and said, “Yeahhh, I hear it.
 I hear it all in the voice.”

 He gave me his address on the reverse side of a postcard with his headshot on it (pictured) and told me to keep in touch.
 I think I sent him a CD a few weeks later.
 I never heard back, which was kind of a relief: I wasn’t sure if I was ready for whatever else Andraé Crouch the seer was going to tell me about myself, my life, my future.